openhab/openhabian/docs/openhabian.md

 NAS servers such as QNAP and Synology boxes will not work.
 Support for PINEA64 was dropped in this current release.
 We strongly recommend that users choose Raspberry Pi 2, 3 or 4 systems that have 1 GB of RAM or more.
-RPi 1 and 0/0W only have a single CPU core and 512 MB of RAM.
+RPi 1 and 0/0W just have a single CPU core and only 512 MB of RAM.
+The RPi0W2 has 4 cores but only 512 MB as well.
-This can be sufficient to run a smallish openHAB setup, but it will not be enough to run a full-blown system with many bindings and memory consuming openHABian features/components such as zram, InfluxDB or Grafana.
+512 MB can be sufficient to run a smallish openHAB setup, but it will not be enough to run a full-blown system with many bindings and memory consuming openHABian features/components such as zram or InfluxDB.
 We do not actively prohibit installation on any hardware, including unsupported systems, but we might skip or deny to install specific extensions such as those memory hungry applications named above.

 Supporting hardware means testing every single patch and every release.